-The Division of Adult Institutions (DAI) offers six primary program areas to inmates.
+The Division of Adult Institutions (DAI) offers six primary program areas to Persons in our Care (PIOCs).
 For more information on each program, visit the Opportunities and Options Resource Guide, which is available in both English and Spanish.

 - Anger Management

 - Sex Offender Treatment